mbopfNIH/brainSegAN/README.md

 > NOTE: This code was originally written by Yuan Xue and Sharon Huang at Lehigh University.
-I have put this into a GitHub repository so I can maintain configuration control of the code. - Mike Bopf
+I have put this into a GitHub repository so I can maintain configuration control of the code while I make changes to get it to work in the NLM/Lister Hill Center environment - Mike Bopf

 # Semantic segmentation with Adversarial Training for brain tumor